 Our friend Elizabeth Young in Australia had a chance to interview Sr. Nathalie Becquart while she was in Australia as part of the Oceania continental assembly.
-Check out the full interview here.
+Check out the.
 I’ve reprinted an excerpt here that inspired this week’s reflection!

 Elizabeth: Through this synodal process, how do you see the promotion and expansion of the permanent diaconate?